tonyzamyatin/quizard/README.md

 Using ready flashcards from the internet generally doesn’t do the job either since they usually differ in content, even if the topic is the same.

-This is why we built Quizard™ — an AI powered flashcard generator.
+This is why we built Quizard — an AI powered flashcard generator.
 It tailors flashcards to your needs and exports them to your favorite flashcard learning app.
 Currently, is is still a proof of concept and a playground for testing various features.

 ## Setup Instructions